 An alternative to downtown, Wicker Park, one of Chicago’s 77 neighborhoods, is also chock full of great shopping and great eats.
 I spent countless weekends walking up and down North Milwaukee Avenue, grabbing delicious coffee at Wormholeand ice cream at Jeni’s with bags from Buffalo Exchange and Ragstock in hand.

 Lincoln Park Conservatory

-The best antidote to rainy days is the Lincoln Park Conservatory.
+The best antidote to rainy days in Chicago is the Lincoln Park Conservatory.
 Full of beautiful greenery, the conservatory is a great place to breathe and get peace of mind.
-What better way to spend a few hours than to look at flowers?
-It’s open year round, free for everyone, and conveniently adjacent to the Lincoln Park Zoo!
+Is there a better way to relax and reclaim some perspective than by spending a few hours looking at flowers?
+Plus, it is open all throughout the year, it is free for everyone, and it is conveniently adjacent to the Lincoln Park Zoo!

-Downtown is home to Chicago’s skyscrapers and serves as the main business district.
-State Street and Michigan Avenue are lined with just about every store you can think of.
+Downtown, also known as "the Loop," is home to Chicago’s skyscrapers.
+It is home to tons of businesses and serves as the main commercial district.
+State Street and Michigan Avenue are lined with just about every type of store you can think of.
 Walking up and down both streets was a favorite way to spend my Saturdays.
 As a New Yorker, the hustle and bustle of downtown gave me that busy city feeling that I often found myself missing.

+Chicago’s pride for its baseball teams is unparalleled.
 As a lifelong baseball fan, I’m so thankful that I spent four years in a baseball town.
-White Sox games are super affordable and the field is a short ride away from campus.
+White Sox games are super affordable, and Guaranteed Rate field is actually just a short ride away from campus.
+Up north, Wrigley Field is a must-visit attraction for anyone who finds themselves in Chicago.
 Witnessing the reactions of native Chicagoans to the Cubs winning the World Series is another unforgettable memory.
-Chicago’s pride for its baseball teams is unparalleled.